Table of Contents

 Because index funds are attempting to follow an index rather than beat it, they don’t require as much active management as fully managed funds.
 As a result, they may charge lower fees, making them a low-cost option for investors.

 Index funds are popular choices for retirement savings accounts.
-They offer diversification through exposure to a wide range of securities, they’re easy to manage, and they offer the potential for steady long-term growth.
+They are designed to offer diversification through exposure to a wide range of securities, they’re easy to manage, and they offer the potential for steady long-term growth.

 Pros of Index Funds

-Index funds also potentially offer better returns than their actively managed counterparts, especially after factoring in fees.
+Historically, index funds have also potentially offered better returns over the long term than their actively managed counterparts, especially after factoring in fees.

 Cons of Index Funds

 Some of the drawbacks to index funds include the fact that they are often fairly inflexible.
-If they follow an index that requires them to hold a certain mix of stocks, fund managers will hang on to them even if they are performing poorly.
-In actively managed funds, fund managers can swap out slumping securities in favor of those that are outperforming.
-In fact, by design, index funds rarely beat the market.
+If they follow an index that requires them to hold a certain mix of stocks, they decline in value when the market does.

 Here’s a look at the pros and cons of index funds at a glance.